Calvinist pastor Erwin Lutzer speaking on Acts 17 says,

 Here we have a direct and immediate appeal to the person, and presumably to their will, to act to be saved.
 They do not have to wait for an effectual call.
 They can “get saved!” and “right now.”
 Lutzer calls it “the most important decision you can ever make.”
 Here is another of “the means” Calvinists will say God uses to save the elect.
 But again, this is to use a “means” that presupposes contingency and freedom of the will which lands the Calvinist in a contradiction with his own theistic determinism.
 “Decision” presupposes a substantially free, individuated will at work.
 It is a call to act; to decide.
 As a call to decision, it is characterized by free agency, potentiality and contingency.
 All that Lutzer says here presupposes that the person can either accept that salvation or reject it.

 Actually when Lutzer says, “…and God is there to help you make it,” he is affirming good non-Calvinist theology.
 Non-Calvinists maintain that God is at work in and through the gospel message to enable the person to decide positively about what is being heard.
-No irresistible or prevenient grace is in play but simply the activity of the Spirit that always accompanies the proclamation of the gospel.
+No irresistible or prevenient “grace” is in play, but simply the purposeful activity of the Spirit that always accompanies the proclamation of the gospel.
+It is by virtue of the content of the gospel message that we infer that the Spirit is always at work to enable the sinner to believe that message.
 The content of the gospel informs us of the possibility for the sinner to believe and be saved because that content contains the assurance of God’s love and provision of salvation in Christ to the sinner.
 This is what the Spirit does.
+He supports these assurances in the minds and hearts of the hearer.
 The gospel also includes the command, invitation, encouragement and imperative to believe this good news.
 There is the call to believe that comes to the sinner as the word of the God of truth and thereby we know belief is a genuine possibility.
-God desires those who hear his “good news” to be saved by believing it, yet God does not compel a decision or grant a person faith in the sense of cause them to believe.
+God desires those who hear his “good news” to be saved by believing it, yet God does not compel a decision or grant a person faith in the sense of causing them to believe.
 Without the work of the Spirit no one can be saved, but the Spirit does not make that decision for the person.
 The gospel message speaks God’s message of saving grace to the sinner, but it is not an “irresistible grace.”
 The sinner must decide to believe what they are hearing of God’s love and provision of salvation for them.
 That is the “good news.”
 It is “good news” to them because they know it applies to them.
 In order for salvation to come to them personally, they must know that God loves them, desires their salvation and has provided it for them in Christ.
 All that God requires is for the sinner to agree, rest, trust and believe what God is telling them in the gospel.
-God loves every single person he has made and therefore has accomplished salvation for everyone in Christ, and in that this salvation can be appropriated by anyone through simple faith, is what makes the gospel good news.
+God loves every single person he has made and therefore has accomplished salvation for everyone in Christ, and in that this salvation can be appropriated by anyone through simple faith, is one aspect that makes this gospel good news.
 This is antithetical to Calvinist soteriology, which as we have seen has no “good news” to proclaim.
 Rather, it causes what the Calvinist attempts to proclaim as “the gospel” to be incoherent, confusing and disingenuous.
 I completely agree with Lutzer’s closing prayer.
 It is just that it is inconsistent with his Calvinist theology and soteriology.
+And this inconsistency has very important implications for the gospel, biblical interpretation and Christian theology.

 Erwin W. Lutzer, Sermon series “The Legacy of a Converted Man – Witnessing for Christ, Part 4.”
 August 16, 2015.
 Accessed May 1, 2020. .https://www.moodymedia.org/radio-programs/running-to-win-15/witnessing-christ-part-4/#.Xdw5yZNKipp (5:04 – 7:49)